 Top Tips for Making Moroccan Chickpeas

-Please note that this recipes uses harissa sauce, not the paste or the seasoning blend.
+Please note that this recipe uses harissa sauce, not thick harissa paste or the seasoning blend.
 This Moroccan Harissa is my favorite.
+Harissa sauce is basically the paste, but with more oil added for a thinner consistency.
+If you only have the paste, thin it out with a little olive oil.

 I do recommend using smoked paprika as opposed to Hungarian paprika in this recipe.
 The smokiness greatly complements the harissa sauce.